bluedenim/graphql_django_dataloader/ariadne/README.md

 ```

 ## Building ##
-- cd into the subdir for the implemention, then build with docker-compose:
+- cd into the subdir for the implementation, then build with docker-compose:
   ```
   cd ariadne
   docker-compose build